mats-js/meet/README.md

   - **When** the user opens the app
   - **Then** a chart with upcoming events by city should by shown

-Technologies used: JavaScript, React, OAuth2, Google Calendar API, AWS lambda
+Technologies used: JavaScript, React, Google Calendar API, AWS lambda, Jest / Enzyme, Jest-Cucumber, Puppeteer, Recharts

 Deployed app link: tbu